railsbridge-boston/railsbridge-boston/views/installfest/command_prompt.markdown

 ### Command History

-The command prompt also maintains a command history.
+The command line also maintains a command history.
 You can use the up arrow to cycle through old commands.
 Press ENTER to execute an old command you want to run again.
 Press CTRL-u to abort.

 ### Success!

-You've practiced using `ls`, `pwd`, `cd` to navigate your computer's filesystem from the command prompt.
+You've practiced using `ls`, `pwd`, `cd` to navigate your computer's filesystem from the command line.
 You also know how to look up documentation for Unix commands with `man`.

 ### Extra Credit